CAMPANIA

 Location

-Naples is the regional capital of this intriuguing part of Europe, full of contrasts and contradictions but with an important history that predates Rome.
+Naples is the regional capital of this intriguing part of Europe, full of contrasts and contradictions but with an important history that predates Rome.
 It is Italy's 9th biggest region but with just over 5 million has its second highest population.
 It was here, just north of Naples where the Romans found their favourite tipple in the form of Falernian about which the great poets wrote.
 It is probably THE region for quality south of Tuscany for both whites and reds.

 Climate